VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <--->

-… It's a graphviz editor.
+… It's a Graphviz editor.
 It looks how you'd expect.

 {{< /columns2 >}}